What about me?

 “If I’m honest,” you may have noticed that phrase repeating itself throughout my writing.
 Which is probably because that is the point of all this.
 All this being “the blog.”
 I have decided to be completely honest.
 It’s a big deal, for me.
 A big deal, because truthfully, I am not an honest person.
 This is not to say that I am a liar, or that I tell blatant lies.
 (You know, like the current president.)
 No, I am not a liar.
 But I am a bit of a curator.

 I’ve always handpicked the parts of myself that I show to people based on my reading of who they are.
 Shaped who I was based on that singular audience of one.
 I suppose everyone does this somewhat, this political picking and choosing of ourselves.
-Polite people and those afraid of conflict most of all (I am mostly the latter.)
+Polite people and those afraid of conflict most of all (years after first writing this, I will find out that this is a common trait of Autistic woman.
+It’s called masking.)
 But two events, two and half really, have led me to believe that this is the wrong way to live.

 Event #1.
 Finding my husband.

 We actually met online, on match.com.
 But it wasn’t the first time I had been on match.
 The first time, was actually not my idea.
 My friend, Emily (one of my first girl crushes by the way.
 An amazing poet.
 So adorable, that it was occasionally painful to be her friend.
 Like some Sarte, Zoe Deschanel experiment made in a lab, so talented and charming that it sometimes made me nauseous.
 Needless to say, when we were in our early twenties and she asked if I wanted to randomly move to Philadelphia with her, I was like, “Sure!
 Why not?
 I like history and the fresh prince— what could go wrong?”
 But that’s a whole other story.
 Back to the match thing.)